The June 2023 Educator summit is Now open!

 Engaging Kindergarten Vocabulary Activities and Scieince of Reading Research.
 What does the science of reading say about vocabulary lessons in the primary grades.
 Quick and easy lesson plans to teach vocabulary through authentic texts for kindergarten, first, and second grade.
 Students develop reading comprehension and vocabulary knowledge with these engaging activities.

 This part of our vocabulary curriculum is placed on the bulletin board.
 This is one of the effective ways to look back at the weeks of vocabulary instruction we have completed.
 Each chart paper holds 4 weeks of vocabulary work.
-I do stack the charts so we can easily refer back to previous new words we have studied.
+I stack the charts so we can easily refer to previous new words we have studied.

 Vocabulary Activities to Build Listening Comprehension in Kindergarten